semaphoreP/codeastro/Day0/INSTALL_WINDOWS.md

 In Windows, to install git, download the executable from the git website: https://git-scm.com/download/win.
 You generally can just download the regular one labeled "Click here to download manually".
 We won't use the Windows git, but you may find it useful in the future.

-### Setup Python in Linux

-Follow the Linux setup guide to install and configure python for your WSL setup.

 ### Make your Windows files easily accessible

 Be default, WSL starts out in its own specific Linux portion of your filesystem.
 If you run `pwd` and your username is codeastro, then you will see you start out here (this is your home directory):